Places will be allocated to pupils who have Education, Health and Care (EHC) plan that names the school as appropriate provision.

 When there are more applications for places than there are places available, priority will be given in the following order:

 - The governing body may admit up to one pupil on social and medical grounds, where appropriate professionals have clearly identified that the school can fully meet the needs of the pupil.
 These applications should be accompanied by documentary evidenced by appropriate professionals within the Health, or Social Care Services.
-Evidence needs to be sent to the school by 15th January the latest
+Evidence needs to be sent to the school by 15 January at the latest

 - Children permanently resident in Hardingstone or Wootton Hall Park.
 The governing body reserves its entitlement to take reasonable steps to verify the accuracy of permanence of such residents